Vivelapaix/FileManager/README.md

 # File Manager

 A simple File Manager application.
-It is based on Java Swing and build with Intellij IDEA.
+It is based on Java Swing and built with Intellij IDEA.

-The operations performed on files include opening, editing, printing, previewing and searching for files.
+The operations include opening, editing, printing, previewing and searching for files.
 The preview is available only for text files and images.

 ## Required
 This application requires:
 * Java 1.8 or greater

 ## About
-This application has three panes:
+This application has three panels:
-* System folders are displayed in a hierarchical tree based on their directory structure in the left pane
+* System folders are displayed in the hierarchical tree based on their directory structure in the left panel
-* The contents of the current directory are displayed in the center pane
+* The contents of the current directory are displayed in the center panel
-* The contents of the current file (just preview) are displayed in the right pane
+* The contents of the current file (preview) are displayed in the right panel

 ## Building File Manager